lfzinho/trabalho-intro-comp/README.md

 # trabalho-intro-comp
-Animating SVG icons for my PONG game.
+Animating SVG icons using CSS for my PONG game.